Brian Ferentz

+He was the offensive coordinator at the University of Iowa from 2017 to 2023.
+He served under his father, the Iowa head coach Kirk Ferentz.
+In the years as offensive coordinator in his tenure at Iowa, Ferentz faced scrutiny due to alleged nepotism within the program, tied to the underperformance of Iowa's offenses under his instruction.
+In 2024, Ferentz became the Senior Offensive Assistant at Maryland.

 Playing career

 Ferentz played football at Iowa City High School. and then as an offensive lineman for his father, Iowa head coach Kirk Ferentz, from 2001 through 2005.
 After battling injuries early in his career, Ferentz started his final 20 games at Iowa at center or guard, playing for offensive line coach Reece Morgan and offensive coordinator Ken O'Keefe.
 Ferentz earned honorable mention All-Big Ten honors his senior season.
 He earned his bachelor’s degree in history from Iowa in 2006.

-After going undrafted in the 2006 NFL Draft, Ferentz signed a free agent contract with the Atlanta Falcons in May 2006.
+After going undrafted in the 2006 NFL draft, Ferentz signed a free agent contract with the Atlanta Falcons in May 2006.
 He was released by the Falcons on September 2, 2006, and spent the season on the Falcons' practice squad.
 He was waived by the Falcons on May 14, 2007 and signed by the New Orleans Saints on August 13, 2007, only to be released by the Saints on September 1, 2007.

 Coaching career

 New England Patriots (2008–2011)

-Ferentz joined the New England Patriots in 2008 as a scouting assistant; his father Kirk was the offensive line coach from 1993-95 under Bill Belichick when Belichick coached the Cleveland Browns.
+Ferentz joined the New England Patriots in 2008 as a scouting assistant.
+His father Kirk was the offensive line coach from 1993-95 under Bill Belichick when Belichick coached the Cleveland Browns.
 In 2009, Ferentz became an offensive coaching assistant.
-Before the 2010 season, Ferentz's title was changed to offensive assistant coach, working primarily with the Patriots' tight ends.
+Before the 2010 season, Ferentz's became an offensive assistant coach, working primarily with the Patriots' tight ends.
 He was officially promoted to tight ends coach in 2011.
 That season, the Patriots' tight end duo of Aaron Hernandez and Rob Gronkowski set NFL records for receptions, yards, and touchdowns by tight ends, and Gronkowski became the first tight end in NFL history to lead the league in touchdown receptions.